twigphp/Twig/doc/04-Extending-Twig.markdown

     {# should displays Gjvt #}

-A filter is defined as a sub-class of the `Twig_Filter` class.
-The `Twig_Filter_Function` class can be used to define a filter implemented as a
+A filter is defined as an object of class `Twig_Filter`.

-function:
+The `Twig_Filter_Function` class can be used to define a filter implemented as a function:

     [php]
     $filter = new Twig_Filter_Function('str_rot13');